Marriage & Family Wellness Center Rochester, MN

 Marriage Counseling

-If you are married and have lost the emotional bond you once shared or are dealing with the effects of an extramarital sexual affair, counseling is a critical step toward healing and strengthening the relationship.
+If you are married and have lost the emotional bond you once shared or are needing help with communication skills, conflict resolution, or dealing with the effects of an extramarital sexual affair, counseling is a critical step toward healing and strengthening the relationship.

 Couples Counseling

-Just like married couples, non-married couples who cohabitate can lose their emotional bond or be scarred by an affair, and counseling can help.
-Engaged couples can benefit from pre-marital preparation to get the marriage started in a positive way.
+Just like married couples, non-married couples who cohabitate can lose their emotional bond, need help with communication and conflict, or be scarred by an affair, and counseling can help.
+Engaged couples also can benefit from pre-marital preparation to get the marriage started in a positive way.

 Individual Counseling